Timeline of reactions to the 2020 Hong Kong national security law (November 2020): 9 November

+Department of Justice appeals against acquittal of protesters accused of rioting on 31 August 2019

-The Department of Justice filed an appeal against the eight defendants regarding clashes with police in Wan Chai on the night of 31 August 2019.
+The Department of Justice confirmed it had filed an appeal against the acquittal of seven defendants accused of rioting on the night of 31 August 2019, and the dropping of charges against an eighth, social worker Jackie Chen, in late October 2020 and September 2020 respectively.
 The letter stated that the department was dissatisfied with the decision of District Court Judge Sham Siu-man, who they believed did not adequately and fully consider and analyze all the evidence.